O JARGON BUSTER

 - At at event with colour-coded

-in terms of placing,
+the results in terms of placing, or you must finish

-or you must finish within 150% of the winners time, whichever turns out
+within 150% of the winners time, whichever turns out to

-colour-coded events, you can claim a colour badge from the SEOA.
+can claim a colour badge from the SEOA.
+(This is not the

-(This is not the same as the badge you can get from BOF
+same as the badge you can get from BOF

-for doing well at Regional events!)
+for doing well at Level A events!)

 - Park orienteering

-- Short course orienteering in a venue
+- Short course orienteering in a

-that could be described as a park, normally an area of mown grass and
+venue that could be described as a park, normally an

-flower beds in a town.
+area of mown grass and flower beds in a town.

 - Permanent orienteering course

-- A course in a public place with control markers permanently
+- A course in a public place with control markers

-The markers will probably be wooden posts rather than kites,
+wooden posts rather than kites, and

-and there will be no punches.
+there will be no punches.

-Permanent courses can be used at any time; you don't need to wait for
+Permanent courses can be used at any time; you don't

-A British Orienteering web page
+need to wait for an event.
+A British Orienteering web page has

-has further details.
+further details.

 - Peter Burt Trophy

-- A trophy presented annually to the most improved orienteer
+- A trophy presented annually to the most improved

-in the South-East League, in memory of Mole
+orienteer in the South-East League,

-Valley member Peter Burt,
+in memory of Mole Valley member Peter Burt, who died in

-It rewards personal achievement on the basis of a fiendishly
+personal achievement on the basis of a fiendishly

-complicated scoring system
+complicated scoring system in the tradition of Peter's

-in the tradition of Peter's long stewardship of the League.
+long stewardship of the League.

 - Peter Palmer Relays